 Mr. John Mules (Vice Chair)

-Mrs. Louise Leess (Chair of the Friends Group)
+Mrs. Louise Lees (Chair of the Friends Group)

 Maintenance and Restoration

 Following on from a public consultation early in the year, we appointed Nicholas Warns as our Architect in February.
 Various meetings took place to discuss the Quinquennial Report and explore the options for making some improvements i.e. a small kitchen area and toilets.
 Plans were drawn up and engagement with all interested parties took place.
 A public consultation exercise was completed in November and the final draft plan, encompassing all the suggestions that have been made, was received just before Christmas.
 Informal meetings were held in September with several people from the Diocese Office and the feedback has been positive, so we feel we can proceed with some confidence.
 The next stage is to re-write our Statement of significance and engage the DAC formally.
 Approval for the fees for this next stage have been given by the PCC.